bseltz-cohesity/scripts/powershell/protectO365OneDrive/README.md

 ## Using the force option

-If your auto protect job is getting too large (too many mailboxes protected), then you can use the force switch to add some of these mailboxes to a static job:
+If your auto protect job is getting too large (too many users protected), then you can use the force switch to add some of these users to a static job:

 ```powershell
 # example